-In 2018, with our new staff members we expect to grow the profile and reach of our work.
-We expect to increase the number of women and families we support through our doula support and education programs, and we will further develop our partnerships.
+In FY20, with a slight increase in full time equivalent (FTE) employees, we expect to grow the profile and reach of our work.
+We expect to implement new education and training programs, and we will further develop our partnerships.

 OPTIONS